Wheatlandchurch/x32-streamdeck-plugin/behringer-x32/INSTALL.md

 1. Go to the [Releases page](https://github.com/Wheatlandchurch/x32-streamdeck-plugin/releases)
 2. Download the latest `.streamDeckPlugin` file
 3. Double-click the file to install
-4. The plugin will appear in Stream Deck under "Audio" category
+4. The plugin will appear in Stream Deck under **"Behringer X32"** category
+5. Actions will be available for both buttons and dials (Stream Deck+ only)

 ## Method 2: Development Installation